Gog (DC Comics): Thy Kingdom Come

-This version of Gog is a priest named William Matthews who received his powers from an underground citadel in Africa and took the name Gog, which was the name of the last surviving god of the Third World.
-He also claims that the Superman of Earth-22 let Kansas die, and is implied several times to be a retconned version of the character appearing in "In the Name of Gog" story above, with his background changed due to the events of Infinite Crisis.
+A reimagined version of William Matthews appears in the series Justice Society of America.
+This version is a priest named William Matthews who received his powers from an underground citadel in Africa and took the name Gog, which was the name of the last surviving god of the Third World.
 When the Justice Society follow him back to the citadel, his body is absorbed by a stone face on a wall.
 The stone face rises, becoming a massive stone man adorned in gold who claims to be the one, true Gog.